 Persecution of Jewish people throughout Europe has a long and arduous history.
-Innumerable incidents of Jewish members of communities large and small being sought out and exiled took place in Eastern &.
-Southern Europe.
-Forcing mass-migration north, with many seeking refuge in Belgium.
+Innumerable incidents of Jewish members of communities large and small being sought out and exiled took place in Eastern & Southern Europe; forcing mass-migration north, with many seeking refuge in Belgium.

 Diamond stores in New York City began to migrate from what was once Maiden Lane, to the 47th street area of Manhattan, New York.
 This area, once known as the Garment District, was dirty and derelict until the influx of the diamond store repopulated it.
 The establishment of the Diamond District in Manhattan, literally speaking, is a rags-to-riches tale.
-The establishment of clusters of diamond stores in this area of New York City.
-The institution of stone and metal artisans around them has cultivated the heralded Diamond District of New York, which has become North America’s Diamond Capital.
+The establishment of clusters of diamond stores in this area of New York City, and the institution of stone and metal artisans around them has cultivated the heralded Diamond District of New York, which has become North America’s Diamond Capital.

-Anthropologist and writes in, Diamond Stories: Enduring Change of 47th Street.
-“The diamond, a pebbly object transformed into a twinkling, astronomically priced jewel, has allowed Jews to transform themselves from rejected refugees of one country to respected businessmen of another.“
+Anthropologist and writes in, Diamond Stories: Enduring Change of 47th Street; “The diamond, a pebbly object transformed into a twinkling, astronomically priced jewel, has allowed Jews to transform themselves from rejected refugees of one country to respected businessmen of another.“

 Today, the second and the third generations of those immigrants are continuing their family’s legacy in the diamond stores of 47th street in New York City.
 If you were to visit the street and you are a keen observer, you may catch sight of a handshake that is believed to be a “diamond exchange”.
 The handshake signifies trust that is distinct to the Jewish community.
 In the diamond trade today, credit-based exchanged do not exist as we know them in common terms, rather a “trust-based exchange” occurs, and credit is issued on the basis of personal integrity rather than monetary buying power.